BlackflySolutions/drupal/Simuliidae.md

 ## Maintenance

 When the docker-library upstream changes, the usual way to update the simuliidae branch is:
+1. git restore
-1. git fetch upstream/master
+2. git fetch upstream/master
-2. git merge upstream/master simuliidae
+3. git merge upstream/master simuliidae